Quasipolynomial Normalisation in Deep Inference via Atomic Flows and Threshold Formulae: Introduction

+{\mathsf{SKS}} Sixteen years of research have guaranteed that all usual logics have deep-inference proof systems enjoying cut elimination (see \cite{Gugl::Deep-Inf:uq} for a complete overview).
+The traditional methods of cut elimination of the sequent calculus can be adapted to a large extent to deep inference, despite having to cope with a higher generality, but new methods are also achievable.
+The standard proof system for propositional classical logic in deep inference is system $\SKS$, and its cut elimination has been achieved in several different ways \cite{BrunTiu:01:A-Local-:mz, Brun:04:Deep-Inf:rq, GuglGund:07:Normalis:lr}, all requiring at worst exponential time in the size of the proof to be normalised.

-Recently, Je\v r\'abek showed that analytic $\SKS$ proofs can be constructed in quasipolynomial time from (nonanalytic) $\SKS$ ones \cite{Jera::On-the-C:kx}.
-This is a very surprising result because received wisdom suggests that analyticity requires exponential-time normalisation, as is the case in Gentzen proof systems.
-Je\v r\'abek obtained his result by relying on a construction over threshold functions by Atserias, Galesi and Pudl\'ak, in the monotone sequent calculus \cite{AtseGalePudl:02:Monotone:yu}.
-We note that the monotone sequent calculus specifies a weaker logic than propositional logic because negation is not freely applicable.
+A few years ago Jeřábek showed that cut elimination in $\SKS$ proofs can be done in quasipolynomial time \cite{Jera::On-the-C:kx}, more specifically in time $n^{O(\log n)}$.
+The result is surprising because all known cut-elimination methods for classical-logic proof systems require exponential time, in particular for Gentzen's sequent calculus.
+Jeřábek obtained his result by relying on a construction over threshold functions by Atserias, Galesi and Pudlák, in the monotone sequent calculus \cite{AtseGalePudl:02:Monotone:yu}.

-The technique that Je\v r\'abek adopts is indirect because normalisation is performed over proofs in the sequent calculus, which are, in turn, related to deep-inference ones by polynomial simulations, originally studied in \cite{Brun:06:Deep-Inf:qy}.
+Jeřábek's technique is indirect because normalisation is performed over proofs in the sequent calculus, which are, in turn, related to deep-inference ones by polynomial simulations, originally studied in \cite{Brun:06:Deep-Inf:qy} and \cite{BrusGugl:07:On-the-P:fk}.

-In this work, we demonstrate again Je\v r\'abek's result, still by adopting, essentially, the Atserias-Galesi-Pudl\'ak technique, and we improve on that as follows: \begin{enumerate} \item we significantly simplify the technicalities associated with the use of threshold functions, in particular the formulae and derivations that we adopt are simpler than those in \cite{AtseGalePudl:02:Monotone:yu}; \item our normalisation procedure is direct, \emph{i.e.}, it is internal to system $\SKS$. \end{enumerate} In doing so, we provide further evidence of the usefulness of atomic flows in the study of normalisation.

-As Atserias, Galesi and Pudl\'ak argue, there is no apparent reason for this normalisation problem not to be polynomial.
-The difficulty in obtaining polynomiality resides in the specification of threshold functions and their properties by formulae and proofs.
-The advantage of performing this investigation in deep inference is that we are dealing here with full propositional logic, and the directness and the simplification of the threshold-function technique exposed in this paper give us hope of further progress.

-We think that this paper provides a starting point and a good deal of information for tackling the problem of whether a polynomial-time normalisation procedure exists.
-We think that working in deep inference is convenient because of its flexibility, but we emphasise that a normalisation result does not necessarily depend on deep-inference peculiarities, and might be exportable to other proof-theoretic realms.

-Two recent research threads involving $\SKS$ are particularly relevant to this work: \begin{itemize} \item The basic proof-complexity properties of $\SKS$ have been studied, in \cite{BrusGugl:07:On-the-P:fk}. \item System $\SKS$ enjoys normal forms, which include analytic proofs, that can be defined and obtained in a largely syntax-independent way, by resorting to special graphs associated with $\SKS$ derivations, called `atomic flows' \cite{GuglGund:07:Normalis:lr}. \end{itemize}